andersfischernielsen/RainCheck/README.md

 RainCheck is a macOS menu bar application designed specifically for cyclists and commuters who need to know when and where rain will affect their routes.

-Unlike traditional weather apps that show general forecasts for a single location, RainCheck analyzes weather conditions along an entire journey to provide precise information on when to ride.
+Unlike traditional weather apps that show general forecasts for a single location, RainCheck analyzes weather conditions along an entire journey to provide precise information on when to ride in 5-minute intervals (only for Nordic countries) with long-term 1-hour forecasting fallbacks.

 ## Features